Plant Genomics and Developmental Biology Consultant & Expert

 More generally, what is needed, in physics as well as in biology, is to perceive the existing facts anew, in the light of the notion of order, and of a hierarchy of orders.
 Such perception will evidently tend to lead us to ask new questions in our scientific research (Bohm, 1969).

 The limitation of statistical approaches could thus be circumvented in physics and biology.
 A new paradigm could eventually ensue.
 This new paradigm would recognize that our access to reality is not complete, but can become progressively less incomplete.
 This would be so because the explicate reality is itself undergoing varied completion dynamics, and we are part of those dynamics.
 The completion dynamic would be restricted because the unfolding of the processes of an implicit, implicate reality into an explicate realty, the reality of science, are not completely simultaneous, as noted by Bohm in later publications, precluding our current methodologies from overcoming such at present.
 Yet, recognizing such a joined duality of the implicate and explicate orders, through increasingly completing dynamics, and the human mind's participation in this, making causation more and more evident, could lead to new conceptual and methodological approaches that would circumvent (or make unnecessary) a statistical approach, at least for the most part.
-For example, significance testing does provide important information.
+However,, when such a limited though effective statistical method was used as significance testing between population means, important though limited information has nevertheless been acquired in various biological investigations.
 And which, in my own biological research, such supported important hypotheses.
+However, the very method also revealed its limitation as far as obtaining complete information regarding mutation.

 Because this explicate order is not totally complete, and not completely accessible through current methodologies, according to Bohm, it has features of apparent discontinuity.
 This enables the appearance of randomness and thus the application of statistics to make a disconnected appearance less incomplete, and thereby, fuller.
 Such discontinuity appears to be due to (or manifest) the fractural nature of our explicate order or existence, which is also vortical in its design (Lieber, 2023).
 Fractals are self-similar structures or designs that exist across different scales or levels of organization, and which may even extend into the implicate order of existence.
 An example of a universal, self-similar fractal occurring in nature is the generative logarithmic spiral.
 And such a spiral generates continuity as well as discontinuity.
 In fact, it is a situation where discontinuity emerges from continuity.
 For example, the curves of a special yet universal logarithmic spiral generated over 90 degrees are disconnected with respect to one another when viewed along their increasing radii; but, they are connected or continuous to one another through the growth of the self-similar spiral.
 Moreover, the increased sizes of the curves, as measured by their radii, are in a constant growth proportion with respect to one another.
 This proportion is 1.618, the golden ratio of constant proportional growth in many organisms.

 Thus, continuity determines or generates discontinuity.
 This geometrical perspective applied to quantum mechanics indicates that the apparent discontinuity of quantum or energy states is ultimately due to an underlying or implicit generative continuity displayed through a vortical, fractal design or structure.
 (Also, see Lieber, 2023.)
 For example, the different energy levels of electron orbitals in an atom are in discontinuity with respect to one another.
 However, they can also be the continuous, vortical energy curves of a vortically structured atom.
 Vortical atoms manifest a vortical reality (Lieber, 1998a, 2021, 2023).
 Also, through the intersections of vortical continuities, discontinuity, as quantization, also becomes manifest (Lieber, 1998a, 2021).
-Discontinuity thus becomes fracturalization and intersection, which appears to be the inherent reality of the micro-realm and of various features of the macro-realm, such as missing or uncontrolled specificities, which current experimental protocols necessarily allow.
+Discontinuity thus becomes fracturalization and intersection.
+This appears to be the inherent reality of the micro-realm and of various features of the macro-realm, such as missing or uncontrolled specificities.
+And which, current experimental protocols necessarily allow.

 Nevertheless, such discontinuity is not an absolute structure of existence, whatever scale, but a contingent, emergent feature of an unifying, underlying generative continuity (or continuities), which is represented by a generative logarithmic spiral of generated continuity, and which is enabled through a constant growth rate of the golden ratio, a universal constant.
 This generative continuity or constancy present in reality has become seized by the human mind, and thereby has enabled scientific progress by making more and more evident new dynamic causes, and thereby less and less randomness.
 For the future, through the application of this universal constant via new research approaches, enabled by an evolving or unfolding human mind, would a new paradigm arise.
 This would allow scientists to grasp, comprehend, and make evident more completely, and to better control to a point, the generative, stable, interconnected specificities within the continuities of existence, whereby randomness, or random specificity, becomes a limiting case at best.

 Such control through experimental methodologies would not be totally enabled because of the immutable universals being embedded through the specifics of reality.
-This was a position presented by Paul Lieber to account for experimental protocols not being able to provide a certain view, but only a statistical view, of reality, especially that of quantum behaviour.
-However, the human mind has also immutable features joined to the universals, and this has enabled us to progressively access such causal interconnections between specificities and the completion dynamics of the universe.
+This was a position presented by Paul Lieber to account for experimental protocols not being able to provide a certain or complete view, but only a statistical view, of reality, especially that of quantum behavior.
+Yet, he conjectured that an investigation of the dimensional universal constants, as dynamic imprints (via forces) of the universals, their deeper realm of true reality, onto space-time, could be a major step to overcoming such limitation.
+This author has attempted this through the integration of such constants through a demonstrated universal, biological dimensionless constant.
+Most interesting, the physicist, Max Planck, considered integrating the dimensional universal constants as a possible avenue to revealing a deeper, truer reality beyond that revealed by physics (see, Rosenthal-Schneider, 1949).
+All of this has been through the use of the human mind.
+The human mind has also immutable features joined to the universals, and this has enabled us to progressively access such causal interconnections between specificities, and the completion dynamics of the universe.
+And in so doing, features of a deeper realm or reality have been progressively revealed.
 And, through such access, humans have been enabled to gain progressive control of many of reality's specifics, as made evident by technology.

 A dual mutator strain of Aspergillus nidulans.
 This colony was derived from newly generated spores produced by a newly generated green sector of improved growth rate and smooth morphology.
 That sector emerged from a colony obtained from spores produced by a colony that was stored in a cold room for a significant period.
 Other colonies were obtained from the spores of other, newly generated green sectors, but those colonies produced far less yellow sectors.
 One could also ask why this colony displayed a mutation pattern different from the one in Figure 7, even though the above colony is of the same strain as the colony in Figure 7.
 And both were cultured at the same temperature.
 Yet, the statistics precludes any idea of a cause.
 The white sectors are endemic to colonies of the dual mutator strain, as inferred from statistical data, but not the reason or cause of such.
 See the article on evolution in this website for more detailed information about the Aspergillus strains involved and their histories.